yashsinha1611/sfdocs_Build_AI/docs/sfPoller/azure_setup.md

     - Select scope as subscription and role as an owner.
     <img src="/img/azure_4.png" alt="" />
     - Click on save.
-14. After completing the above steps, to access the sfPoller UI copy the public IP of VM and to login the username is admin, the password is a private IP address of the VM.
+14. After completing all the steps, to access the UI copy the public IP.
+The username is admin and the password is a private IP address.

 ### Configure sfPoller